ihavemadefire/simple_shell/README.md

 Once launched it will display a prompt.
 From here **Simple Shell** can be used as the bash or sh shells are used. **Simple Shell** accepts both commands and flags for the commands called.
 For example:

-`simple_shell $
+`simple_shell $ ls -l`
-simple_shell $ls -l`

 To print the current environmental variables, call `env` while the shell is running.

 To exit, enter exit.
 The user can supply a number after exit to indicate the exit status.
-For example `exit 49` which could then be seen by calling echo $?
+For example `exit 49` which could then be seen by calling `echo $?` once **Simple Shell** has exited.

 ### Non-Interactively
-To invoke **Simple Shell** non-interatively, echo a command and pipe it to the executable.
+To invoke **Simple Shell** non-interactively, echo a command and pipe it to the executable.
 For example:

 `userPS1 $ echo "ls -l" | ./shell`

+This will perfom the command and return the user to their home command line.

 ## authors :pencil2:
 Jacob Ide Github: [ihavemadefire](https://github.com/ihavemadefire)